microsoft/ContextualSP/README.md

     --field-name database_id
 ```

 Once running, you could open the demo page in [http://localhost:8000](http://localhost:8000).
-The question field accepts an interaction of questions splitted by `;`.
+The question field accepts an interaction of questions separated by `;`.
 See the demo page below (only accepts database_id appeared in `tables.json`):

 ![demo](misc/demo.png)